AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 | etc...
 | not only for "ec2:RunInstances".

-4. Launch instances(Aviatrix-Gateway) on a specific subnet only from Aviatrix-Controller
+4. Launch instances(Aviatrix-Gateway) on a specific subnet only from the Aviatrix Controller
 ----------------------------------------------------------------------------------------

 Syntax: